Cost-Benefit Analysis

 • Selected administrative units only.

-The Risk layers used in the CBA calculation must represent comparable hazard and elements-at-risk combinations.
+To ensure consistency in the comparison, the Risk layers used in the CBA calculation must represent comparable hazard and elements-at-risk combinations.

 Economic Input Parameters